DigitalDreamStudios/todo-frontend/README.md

-# Todo Web Application and API
+# React TypeScript To-Do List

-This is a web application and API for managing tasks, or "todos".
-It allows users to create, edit, delete and mark tasks as completed.
+This is a simple to-do list application built with React and TypeScript.
+It allows users to add, edit, and delete tasks.

 ## Features

-- Create a new task
+- Add a task
-- Edit an existing task
+- Edit a task
 - Delete a task
 - Mark a task as completed
-- View all tasks
-- View completed tasks
-- View active tasks

-## API Endpoints
+## Getting Started

-- `GET /todos/getAll` - Retrieve all todos
-- `GET /todos/getOne?id=` - Retrieve a specific todo
-- `POST /todos/create` - Create a new todo
-- `PUT /todos/update?id=` - Update an existing todo
-- `DELETE /todos/delete?id=` - Delete a todo
+To get started with this application, follow these steps:

+1. Clone this repository to your local machine.
+2. Install the dependencies using `npm install`.
+3. Run the development server using `npm run dev`.
+4. Open [http://localhost:5174](http://localhost:5174) to view the application in your browser.

 ## Technologies Used

-- Node.js
-- Nest.js
-- MongoDB
+- React
-- Mongoose
+- TypeScript
-- React.js
+- CSS

-## Installation

-1. Clone the repository
-2. Install dependencies using `npm install`
-3. Start the server using `npm start`
-4. Navigate to `localhost:3000` to view the web application
-5. Use API endpoints to interact with the data

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.